See what questions

 Although impotence is more common in older and elderly men, it should not be considered a normal part of aging.
 Impotence can often be treated successfully in men of all ages.

 The first step in treating the development of impotence is prevention early in life.
-Prevention measures include getting regular medical care so that diseases that can cause ...Impotence Treatments
+Prevention measures include getting regular medical care so that diseases that can cause impotence, such as ...Impotence Treatments

 Some of the possible treatments listed in sources for treatment of Impotence may include: